AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 ---
 # Connect Commerce data to Adobe Experience Platform

-When you install the Data Connection extension, two new configuration pages appear in the **System** menu under **Services** in the Commerce _Admin_.
+When you install the [!DNL Data Connection] extension, two new configuration pages appear in the **System** menu under **Services** in the Commerce _Admin_.

 - Commerce Services Connector
-- Data Connection
+- [!DNL Data Connection]

-To connect your Adobe Commerce instance to the Adobe Experience Platform, you must configure both connectors, starting with the Commerce Services connector then finishing with the Data Connection extension.
+To connect your Adobe Commerce instance to the Adobe Experience Platform, you must configure both connectors, starting with the Commerce Services connector then finishing with the [!DNL Data Connection] extension.

 ## Update the Commerce Services connector